USS Quincy (CA-71): World War II

 The heavy cruiser sailed for Mers-el Kebir, North Africa, on 4 July, arriving there 10 July.
 She proceeded to Palermo, Sicily, 16 July, arriving two days later.
 Quincy, based at Palermo through 26 July, conducted shore bombardment practice at Camarota in the Gulf of Policastro.
 She then steamed to Malta via the Straits of Messina.
 Between 27 July and 13 August, the cruiser participated in training exercises at Malta and Camarota, Italy.

 On the afternoon of 13 August, in company with four British cruisers, one French cruiser, and four American destroyers, Quincy departed Malta for the landings on the southern coast of France, arriving Baie de Cavalaire 15 August.
 For three days the group provided fire support on the left flank of the U.S. 7th Army.
 Quincy transferred 19 August to TG 86.4, and until the 24th, engaged the heavy batteries at Toulon, St. Mandrier, and Cape Sicie.
-She steamed westward the afternoon of 24 August to support minesweepers clearing the channel to Port de Bouc in the Marseilles area.
+She steamed westward the afternoon of 24 August to support minesweepers clearing the channel to Port de Bouc in the Marseille area.

 USS Quincy was detached from European duty on 1 September, and steamed for Boston, arriving one week later.
 She remained at Boston for the installation of new equipment through 31 October, when she got underway for training in Casco Bay.
 After fitting out at Boston for a Presidential cruise, Quincy steamed for Hampton Roads, Virginia, 16 November.

 President Franklin D. Roosevelt and his party embarked on Quincy on 23 January 1945, at Newport News, Virginia, for passage to Malta, arriving 2 February.
 After receiving calls by British Prime Minister Winston Churchill and other dignitaries, President Roosevelt departed Quincy and continued on to the Crimea by air to attend the Yalta Conference.